Hilda Hewlett (1864-1943)

 Billy also shared the news that, with thirteen pupils now qualified, the flying school would be closing ‘as I wish to go in entirely for construction.’

-She and Blondeau had found a suitable site for their own aviation works, an old skating rink on Vardans Road in Clapham, which they named the Omnia Works.
+The site she and Blondeau had found to build planes was an old skating rink on Vardans Road in Clapham, which they named the Omnia Works.
 The same paper went to see how she was getting on a year later.
 “Day after day from eight in the morning she is busy at her works” with orders from the War Office and the Admirality.

-They were busy making a Caudron biplane and a Hanriot two-seater monoplane.
+Their main models were Caudron biplanes and Hanriot two-seater monoplanes.
 “This practical woman aviator does all the canvas work, sewing, stretching, fitting, doping [waterproofing] and finally painting the colour which each inventor elects to sport so as to distinguish his planes from others.”
-The company always made engine frames, not the engines or propellors, and built the designs of early manufacturers, like Farnham and Sopwith.
+They made the engine frames, not the engines or propellors, and built the designs of early manufacturers, like Farnham and Sopwith.

 Advertisement for Hewlett & Blondeau in 1914